Evidently most of the digital cameras with semiconductor

-Also according high-speed cameras this change is obvious.
+Also according high-speed cameras this change was obvious.

-Whereas typical systems of the 1990s still use modified CCD sensors
+Whereas typical systems of the 1990s still used modified CCD sensors

-in general, systems since the end of the 1990s mostly operate with
+in general, systems since the end of the 1990s mostly operated with

 CMOS sensors.
 Nevertheless CCD sensor systems exist further

-Well known high-speed sensor sources are Dalsa/Teledyne (Canada),
+Well known high-speed camera sensor sources are Dalsa/Teledyne

 Photobit/Micron/Aptina (USA) or CSEM (Switzerland).